 Another one happens in Episode 8.
 Homura is confirmed to be from an alternate timeline.
 Sayaka's soul gem goes fully dark, turning into a grief seed, which then explodes and turns her into a witch.
 This is how all "true witches" are created.
 Kyubey knew this from the beginning and ends the episode with the Wham Line below.

-Episode 11 sees Kyubey point out that all the time traveling has inadvertently given Madoka all the magical power of all her previous incarnations, which due to Homura's "Groundhog Day" Loop, are legion; meaning she's destined to be the most powerful witch ever, and every time Homura tries to fix it, she makes it worse.
-Speaking of Madoka, she shows up at the very end, causing divergence from the foreshadowing of episode one, and announces her intent to make a wish.
+In Episode 11 Kyubey points out that all the time traveling has inadvertently given Madoka all the magical power of all her previous incarnations, which due to Homura's "Groundhog Day" Loop, are legion; meaning she's destined to be the most powerful witch ever, and every time Homura tries to fix it, she makes it worse.
+Speaking of Madoka, she shows up at the very end, causing divergence from the foreshadowing of Episode 1, and announces her intent to make a wish.

 From Episode 8 as well: